-Let us help you navigate your divorce with ethical and aggressive representation.
+Let an experienced family lawyer Yorkville help you navigate your divorce with ethical and aggressive representation.
 Referred to as “dissolution of marriage” by the legal system, divorce proceedings vary widely depending on the issues involved in a particular case.

 We have a great deal of experience with every type of child custody situation.
 We’ll help you navigate a custody arrangement, visitation, and child support, which are all part of a Joint Parenting Agreement (JPA) entered with the court.

 We can help you get a fair and equitable financial arrangement.
 Financial support is often a contentious topic for parents with a custody arrangement.
-We’ll help ensure you get the financial support you need to take care of your children.
+A family lawyer Yorkville will ensure you get the financial support you need to take care of your children.

 In a no contest divorce, we can administer the necessary paperwork and help resolve any issues that you may not have thought of, such as retirement plans, post-high school education, etc.

 Whether it’s business interests, family inheritance or decision making rights, we will ensure that you have a thorough legal arrangement prior to entering a marriage.
-If you are considering a premarital agreement, we advise speaking with our attorneys.
+If you are considering a premarital agreement, we advise speaking with a family lawyer Yorkville.

 With conclusive paternity results, you can have a piece of mind regarding your children.
 We help clients navigate the process to contest or prove the biological parents of a child.
 Every case is different and we would be happy to talk to you about your options.

-Don’t just take it from us, other criminal lawyers share their insight.
+Don’t just take it from us, other lawyers share their insight.

 “I endorse Andrew without reservation.
 He has demonstrated an exceptional grasp of the law and has the refined skills of a superb litigator.
 Additionally, he has a character that is beyond reproach.”Brent Hardy